CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-configuration-portal-to-cortex/installation.md

 ### Set up User Access Control

 {{< alert color="warning" title="Important" >}}
 The {{% ctx %}} Configuration Portal should be viewed as a repository of sensitive information which will most likely contain usernames and passwords.
-Therefore consideration should be given to security when allocating access to the portal, it is advised that access is limited following the practice of least privilege.
+Therefore consideration should be given to security when granting access to the portal, it is advised that access is limited following the practice of least privilege.
 {{< /alert >}}

 On the Web Application Server:

-1. Open a `Windows PowerShell ISE` (x64) window as administrator.
+1. Open a Windows PowerShell ISE (x64) window as administrator.
-1. Change the location to where the `Cortex Innovation {{< version >}} - Configuration Portal.zip` was extracted, inside the `Cortex Configuration Portal` folder, e.g. `cd "C:\Install\Cortex Innovation {{< version >}} - Configuration Portal\Cortex Configuration Portal"`.
+1. Change the location to where `Cortex Innovation {{< version >}} - Configuration Portal.zip` was extracted to, inside the `Cortex Configuration Portal` folder, e.g. `cd "C:\Install\Cortex Innovation {{< version >}} - Configuration Portal\Cortex Configuration Portal"`.
 1. In the script section, copy the following script:

     ``` powershell